nightrangerdotcom/nlp_ods_final_project/README.md

 # if it's up, then you need to paste 'localhost:8501' in your browser & enjoy the results.
 ```

-3) ... but I decided to host my solution using Yandex Cloud's virtual machine, so you can skip steps 1-2 & just follow [this link](http://84.201.128.137:8501).
+3) ... but I decided to host my solution using Yandex Cloud's virtual machine, so you can skip steps 1-2 & just follow [this link](http://84.201.128.137:8501) (if it doesn't work, then it means right now I don't host my solution – I need to pay for this:) ).

 Important notes: